KhangTGR/cloudflare-s3-website-hosting/README.md

  - Use them for commercial stuff
  - Change them however you like

-... all for free, yo.
-In exchange, just give HTML5 UP credit for the design and tell your friends about it :)
+...all for free, yo.
+In exchange, just give HTML5 UP credit for the design and tell your friends about it =)

 More info [here](https://html5up.net/license).